gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 #### 6. Alternative methods

-Other methods could possibly outperform BIOCLIM for the predictions, as have already proven by Elith et al.
+Other methods could possibly outperform BIOCLIM for the predictions, as have already proven by @ElitGrah06.
-(2006).
 Better predictions will come by two different means:
 1\) approaches that are better than BIOCLIM to model the relationship between species presence-absence (or even abundance) and environmental variables, and 2\) approaches that account for other drivers of species distributions, such as ecological interactions for instance.
-The most obvious alternative to BIOCLIM is MAXENT (Phillips et al., 2006), another presence-only method that has come to be one of the most widely used methods.
+The most obvious alternative to BIOCLIM is MAXENT [@PhilAnde06], another presence-only method that has come to be one of the most widely used methods.
-Machine learning methods would be also be interesting alternatives that have been proven to outperform BIOCLIM (Franklin, 2010).
+Machine learning methods would be also be interesting alternatives that have been proven to outperform BIOCLIM [@Fran10a].
 Random Forests, especially are simple methods to put in place, allow for quantification of the variables importance in explaining variation, and offer intrinsic testing metrics.
 Neural networks could also be an interesting alternative.